ChristiCarrie/FileyFace/README.md

 2. Download all requirements ``` pip install -r requirements.txt ```
 3. Set API key for OpenAI and TextRazor (if needed)
 4. Run ``` python src/AppGUI.py ``` in the FileyFace repository
-5. Download .pdf, .docx, .pptx, and .txt files as needed!
+5. Download .pdf, .docx, .pptx, .txt, .zip, and many more files as needed!

    --> files will be automatically sorted

+   --> supports all file types

 # How FileyFace Works
 **File Analysis**